QazerLab/workbench/README.md

 Target Requirements
 ===================

-The main target distro is ArchLinux, though there are no explicit dependencies (the implicit ones are package names).

 The suite expects the target OS to be

 * working and self-sufficient (e.g. in case of Arch the system is expected to be